GeoscienceAustralia/ga_sar_workflow/insar/docs/dev/LuigiWorkflowDAG.md

 Due to the technical implications of our product vs. task error design, we can't rely on Luigi's process for re-running or resuming a workflow pipeline, and instead we have had to implement our own resume logic as a distinct pipeline task called `TriggerResume`.

-The `TriggerResume` task kicks off an alternatie workflow pipeline where *scenes* are processed individually from SLC to end products, instead of the normal workflow which batch processes *products*.
-The resume task identifies the completness of all scenes, and triggers the appropriate proessing tasks for all missing products for all scenes which miss any kind of product via the `ReprocessSingleSLC` task.
+The `TriggerResume` task kicks off an alternative workflow pipeline where *scenes* are processed individually from SLC to end products, instead of the normal workflow which batch processes *products*.
+The resume task identifies the completeness of all scenes, and triggers the appropriate processing tasks for all missing products for all scenes which miss any kind of product via the `ReprocessSingleSLC` task.

-Due to the dynamic/runtime determination of completness of scenes, the `ReprocessSingleSLC` task uses dynamic dependencies in it's `run()` function which dispatches processing tasks for the earliest missing product (and all those that proceed it).
+Due to the dynamic/runtime determination of completeness of scenes, the `ReprocessSingleSLC` task uses dynamic dependencies in it's `run()` function which dispatches processing tasks for the earliest missing product (and all those that are derived from it).
 This is one of the few cases dynamic dependencies are used, and a cause of warnings in the Luigi workflow logs about changing dependencies (which comes with their use).

 ## Stack Appending ##

 While most stack states/settings are immutable, one thing that can change is the end-date of a stack - which is typically referred to as "appending" to the stack.
 This allows an already processed stack to grow into the future as new data becomes available.

-This is achieved with the `AppendDatesToStack` task, starts off similar to the `InitialSetup` task will load and finalise the .proc file but with special logic that allows for the extension of the stack's end date, but then immediately produces extra coregistration tree levels for the new scenes, and a **new** SBAS network (which shares some baseline dates w/ the tail end of the last SBAS network to ensure it can be linked w/ the existing stack scenes).
+This is achieved with the `AppendDatesToStack` task, starts off similar to the `InitialSetup` task will load and finalise the .proc file but with special logic that allows for the extension of the stack's end date, but then immediately produces extra coregistration tree levels for the new scenes, and a **new** SBAS network (which shares some baseline dates with the tail end of the last SBAS network to ensure it can be linked with the existing stack scenes).
 Once the stack state is valid and finalised, it continues processing the new dates with it's own processing pipeline similar-ish to the resume pipeline based on `ReprocessSingleSLC` and directly dispatching `CoregisterSecondary` / `ProcessBackscatter` / `ProcessIFG`.

 ## Satellite Specific Tasks ##